Mitigating quantum operation infidelity through engineering the distribution of photon losses: Results

-Intuitively, this understanding can also be gained by examining Fig. \ref{fig:design} A: all losses are commuted to the input, allowing the interferometer to function as if it were lossless.
-The probability that $N-1$ auxiliary photons will survive is $(\eta^N)^{N-1}$, while the survival probability for the remaining $N^{\text{th}}$ photon is simply given by $\eta^N$.
+For rectangular designs, all losses can be commuted to the input (Fig. \ref{fig:design}A).
+The survival probability of the $N-1$ auxiliary photons is $(\eta^N)^{N-1}$, and the survival probability of the distilled photon is $\eta^N$.
+The circuit success probability is then